|Covariance And Contravariance - A Simple Guide|

 In practice programming is more complicated and messy that pure theory allows.

-Look out for a follow-on article that explains covariance and contravariance in C# 4.0.
+Look out for a follow-on article that explains covariance and contravariance in C# in more detail.

 Casting – the escape from strong typing